Any good basement waterproofer knows that wet basements come in all shapes and sizes, and no two basement repair jobs are exactly the same.

 Halco Basement Systems is your local source for professional basement waterproofing contractors in the area.
-In New York, we serve Greater Rochester and all surrounding areas.
+In New York, we serve The Greater Finger Lakes Area and all surrounding areas.
 For a FREE wet basement repair quote, call or contact us online today!

 It's important to know how flooding starts in basements to prevent future problems.
 These are some of the most common ways for basement flooding to begin: